JamesMeta/EconomyCraft/README.md

 # EconomyCraft

-_A dynamic economy simulation where players create, trade, and grow virtual companies in a living market._

----

-## Description
-> *A Flutter Webapp designed to provide an amazon like shopping experience for company shares and products.
-All in an effort to create an immersive economy for any modded minecraft server.*
+_A Flutter Webapp designed to provide an amazon like shopping experience for company shares and products.
+All in an effort to create an immersive economy for a modded minecraft server._

 ---